 10. Has it got a good vibe (numerological vibration)?
 Does it resonate well with your brand product or service?

 11. Does it move you?
-Is it affective?
+Is it effective?
 Does it feel right?

 12. Is your brand name legally defensible?

 13. Is it socially appropriate in other languages?
 If you want to expand globally this can harm your brand reputation and cause lots of embarrassment.

 14. Is it going to last?
 Can your brand grow with it?
 Has your brand name got a long-term future?
 Or is it just trendy, for the moment, faddy?

 15. Is it transferable?
 Has it got any pure commercial value?

 16. Is it positioned for: a) discovery b) statement c) innovation?